- See a full list of publications

 - Explore connections, collaborators, related work and more

 I was born and brought up as a Londoner in Ilford, a featureless suburb which lies on the borderland between the great metropolis and rural Essex, where one was constantly beckoned towards a more exciting world beyond the immediate horizon.
-It was later renamed as the Borough of Redbridge, a fact of which I am reminded whenever I use the London Underground in the course of my more recent travels and look at the map of the Central Line heading East.
+It was later renamed Redbridge, a fact that I am reminded of whenever I use the London Underground and look at the map of the Central Line heading East.

 When I was 10, my family moved to Bristol, and I spent my teenage years at Bristol Grammar School and came to know a very different part of England, with some of the finest and most varied landscapes in the country on all sides of a great city with a colourful maritime history, and a very fine combination of green spaces, Georgian architecture and Isambard Kingdom Brunel's Clifton Suspension Bridge over the Avon Gorge.

 As I prepared to go to University, my family returned to the London area, and I went on a year of travels before going up to Cambridge, where I had been offered a College Scholarship largely on the strength of my ability to translate Latin prose and convert the second leader of the Times editorial into Greek iambic pentameters.

 My archaeological interests have a mixed genealogy, an early enthusiasm for solving jigsaw puzzles and making clay models of dinosaurs almost before I could read and write, regular cycling trips during my Bristol years into the surrounding countryside in search of geological oddities, most memorably the Triassic fossils at Aust Cliff on the River Severn, a sixth-form specialisation in Ancient History and Classical languages, which offered an entry into a different universe beyond the seemingly rather claustrophobic confines of the modern world, and a youthful interest in human evolution and the writings of Charles Darwin.